oda-hub/release-notes/README.md

-Send to ANTARES, GWOSC, SDSC/LegacySurvery (if possible) INTEGRAL collaborations and all users
+Send to SDSC, ANTARES, GWOSC, SDSS/LegacySurvery (if possible) INTEGRAL collaborations and all users

 ----